Matrix Product Density Operators: when do they have a local parent Hamiltonian?: Introduction

 \section{Introduction}

 Tensor networks provide useful ansatz for quantum many-body systems.
 In one-dimensional (1D) systems, the ground states of gapped local Hamiltonians can be efficiently approximated by Matrix Product States (MPS)~\cite{Affleck1987,Perez-Garcia2007,Hastings2007}.
-For the converse, generic MPS (which are technically called {\it injective} MPS) always have a gapped, local and frustration-free {\it parent Hamiltonian} whose unique ground state is the MPS~\cite{Fannes1992,Perez-Garcia2007}.
+For the converse, generic MPS (which are technically called {\it injective} MPS) always have a gapped, local, and frustration-free {\it parent Hamiltonian} whose unique ground state is the MPS~\cite{Fannes1992,Perez-Garcia2007}.
 This correspondence between MPS and its parent Hamiltonian establishes a deep connection with gapped quantum systems, leading to the complete classification of 1D gapped quantum phases~\cite{Schuch2011}.
 For higher-dimensional systems, Projected Entangled Pair States (PEPS) are a natural generalization of MPS.
 PEPS have been used successfully to study gapped ground states~\cite{Affleck1987,verstraete2004renormalization}.
 Although the structural characterization of PEPS has not been completely established, local parent Hamiltonians also exist for injective and semi-injective PEPS~\cite{Molnar2018}.

-Matrix Product Density Operators (MPDO) are generalization of MPS to describe 1D \textit{mixed} states.
-In Ref.~\cite{Hastings2006}, Hastings showed that any 1D Gibbs state of a local Hamiltonian (local Gibbs state in short) can be well-approximated by a MPDO with polynomial bond dimension.
+Matrix Product Density Operators (MPDO) are generalizations of MPS to describe 1D \textit{mixed} states.
+In Ref.~\cite{Hastings2006}, Hastings showed that any 1D Gibbs state of a local Hamiltonian (local Gibbs state in short) can be well-approximated by an MPDO with a polynomial bond dimension.
 This result justifies MPDO as a successful ansatz to study Gibbs states~\cite{Verstraete2004aa}.

-As a generic MPS is the ground state of the parent Hamiltonian, one can expect that a generic MPDO could be written as the Gibbs state of a local parent Hamiltonian.
-In fact, Cirac et al. analyzed MPDO at certain ``renormalization fixed-points", and showed that these fixed-point MPDO are Gibbs states of nearest-neighbor commuting Hamiltonians~\cite{Cirac2017}.
+As a generic MPS is the ground state of the parent Hamiltonian, one may anticipate that a ``generic'' MPDO could be written as the Gibbs state of a local parent Hamiltonian.
+However, a fundamental obstacle to the latter question is the lack of a handy characterization of a generic MPDO.
+While Matrix Product Operators (MPO) are quite analogous to MPS, it is computationally hard to decide its positivity~\cite{PhysRevLett.113.160503}.
+Therefore, to make progress, one needs to hand-pick some parameterizable family of MPDO to begin with.

+Indeed, Cirac et al. analyzed MPDO at certain ``renormalization fixed-points", and showed that these fixed-point MPDO are Gibbs states of nearest-neighbor commuting Hamiltonians~\cite{Cirac2017}.
 Unfortunately, unlike MPS, a renormalization operation transforming a given MPDO to these fixed-point MPDO has not been well-defined yet.
-Therefore, a (generic) condition under which MPDO has a local parent Hamiltonian is yet to be established.